Open until 5pm, call free on 0800 531 6027

 • For homeowners aged 65+

-• Sell all or part of your home to a reversion company for a tax-free cash lump sum
+• Sell all or part of your home for a tax-free cash lump sum

 Benefits and drawbacks of equity release